top of page

 Stage 3

-We advise anyone who is interested in joining Fear & Attachment please attend our Stage 1 course first.- However, please feel free to book Fear & the Therapist at any time.
+We advise anyone interested in joining the Fear & Attachment workshop to attend our Fear & the Therapist workshop first

 2. Stage 3.
-Fear and Attachment (An online weekend workshop exploring the impact of our fear system responses on our ability to give and seek care in our personal lives and in our work as therapists)(from 9:30 to 12:30)
+Fear and Attachment (2 half day workshop -An online weekend workshop exploring the impact of our fear system responses on our ability to give and seek care in our personal lives and in our work as therapists)(from 9:30 to 12:30) - 6 CPD hours

 Other